Ildar-Daminov/completed_projects_in_data_science_and_data_management_program/Building Data Science Models/Readme.md

-# Data Analytics on Cloud (in Google Cloud Platform)
+# Building Data Science Models

 This repository shares html and ipynb files, representing the solution of the course project on Building Data Science Models "Bank Telemarketing Project".